 Secondly, you’ll be forcing people to think about something you’d want them to do automatically.
 That shouldn’t matter, right?
 Turns out, our brain handles automatic actions very differently than conscious actions.
 So for an application that wants to lower the threshold for users to actually use it, conscious experiences are not that helpful.

-So, you’ll need to validate the assumptions with your potential users.
+What’s needs it solid user research.
+That is to say, you’ll need to validate the assumptions with your potential users.
 This leads to the art of MVP-ing, creating a minimal viable product, to show to your users.
 You’ll then see if they hate or love it as much as they thought they would.
 It’s a bit like Henry Ford said:

 So, what is the art of MVP-ing?
 It’s a subtle art, one that I cannot describe fully here.
 But with two pointers, you can come a long way.
-First, I believe most have seen this picture:
+First, I believe most have seen this picture.

 What this picture tries to convey is this: build the most simple version of your end product in mind, with a focus on your most valuable feature.
 So if it is an app for farmers to diagnose crop diseases, first build the diagnosis of the diseases.
 Everything else is dependent on the diagnosis functionality working correctly.
 So test that first with users actually using it, and then develop further.
 This way you ensure you don’t put too much effort in features that are not relevant yet.

-So, with proper user research and mastering the art of MVP-ing, our clients succeed in getting what they want exactly for what they paid for.
+So with proper user research and mastering the art of MVP-ing, our clients succeed in getting what they want exactly for what they paid for.
 Fixing parameters do not have to come at the price of losing flexibility.
 As long as you keep your user right in the centre of it.